DiaLeor/wrangling/README.txt

 -- string-p-2.R

-    - Case Study 2: Reported Heights -
+    - Case Study 2: Reported Heights - continuation of notes on 'str_' functions

+    - Regex - notes on the basics of regular expressions (regex)

+    - Character Classes, Anchors & Modifiers - notes on some particulars (class, anchors, and modifiers) of regex

+    - Search and Replace w/ Regex - notes on how to search and replace with regex

+    - Groups w/ Regex - how to use groups to improve value extraction with regex

+    - Testing and Improving - troubleshooting value extraction with regex

 -- string-p-3.R
     -